Skip to main content

 Implementation tips

-• Use a full-screen surface on mobile: Challenge flows often involve authentication or verification, so treat them like a separate screen or full sheet.
+• Use a full-screen surface on mobile: challenge flows often involve authentication or verification, so treat them like a separate screen or full sheet.

-• Validate postMessage events: If you integrate frames manually, validate origin and message shape.
+• Validate postMessage events: if you integrate frames manually, validate origin and message shape.
 The frames protocol documents the shared envelope format.

-• Handle cancellation and timeouts: If the customer closes the challenge or it fails, show a clear next step (retry, choose a different payment method, or exit the flow).
+• Handle cancellation and timeouts: if the customer closes the challenge or it fails, show a clear next step (retry, choose a different payment method, or exit the flow).